 Note: The mint mark can be found on the obverse side of each coin under the "IN GOD WE TRUST" motto.

 The value will depend on the series and the coin's condition.
 Below we will examine the value for each series.

 The standard 2005 Kansas clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

 The 2005 S silver proof Kansas quarter is worth around $11 in PR 66DC condition.
 The value is around $20 in PR 69DC condition.

 MS 63 choice uncirculated- In the major focal areas there are some blemishes or contact marks.
 The coin's luster might not be as prominent.

 MS 65 gem uncirculated- There is strong luster and eye appeal.
 A few light contact marks may be present but they are barely noticeable.